logto-io/logto/packages/docs/docs/tutorial/get-started/README.md

 On the create account page, enter your username and password to continue.

-## Get Started Guide
+## "Get Started" Tab

-Once we create the admin account, the browser will redirect you to the "Get Started" tab in Admin Console, which shows a few things that let you glance at what Logto can do.
+Once you create the admin account, the browser will redirect you to the "Get Started" tab in Admin Console, which shows a few things that Logto can do at a glance.

 Our tutorial will follow the order you are seeing.
 So let's begin!